renatogondin/Simple-Spring-Java-pt2/README.md

 # Simple-Spring-Java-pt2

+A Java Spring Desktop Application.
 Implementing a simple CRUD using 4 Java classes.
 These 4 classes are one-for-many.Also using Spring, Maven, MySQL.
 These 4 classes work like a CRUD and are a social network for those willing to get rides.

 The model: